 Words of Experience

-Carl W. Ernst devoted his academic life to translating Islam, linguistically and culturally, typically within the intellectual context of religious studies.
-His work has focussed on how Islamic concepts have travelled across time and space and his influence on Islamic studies and religious studies is far-reaching.
+Carl W. Ernst devoted his academic life to translating Islam, linguistically and culturally, typically within the intellectual context of Religious Studies.
+His work has focused on how Islamic concepts have travelled across time and space, and his influence on Islamic Studies and Religious Studies is far-reaching.
 This volume features contributions from long-standing colleagues, scholars whose own work has built on Ernst’s contributions, and former students.
-It looks at themes in Islamic studies which Ernst has addressed and expands on his major contributions.
+It looks at themes in Islamic Studies that Ernst has addressed and expands on his major contributions.

-Essays in this volume touch nearly every major element in Islamic studies - from the Qur’an to Sufism, Islamophobia to South Asian Islam, historical and contemporary praxis, music and more.
-This collection demonstrates one core tenant of Ernst’s work, specifically the argument that Islam is not rooted in one place, time or language, but is a vast network, routed though myriad places, times and languages.
+Essays in this volume touch nearly every major element in Islamic Studies – from the Qur’an to Sufism, Islamophobia to South Asian Islam, historical and contemporary praxis, music and more.
+This collection demonstrates one core tenet of Ernst’s work, specifically the argument that Islam is not rooted in one place, time or language, but is a vast network, routed through myriad places, times and languages.

-Anna Bigelow, Associate Professor of Religious Studies, North Carolina State University
+Anna Bigelow, Associate Professor of Religious Studies, Stanford University, USA